 While this school is not the best around this is to be expected.
 This is a small rural community and that is what you will get when you enter the school.
 I am a current senior and while I do not love it here my most common comment I make to people is that if you want a better education than Greenville you are going to be commuting at least 45 minutes every morning.
 While other districts in Darke county may have nicer buildings their education is really even with Greenville.
 Most of the staff try hard to make the best of this district and the guidance and curriculum staff are very open to those who are willing to push themselves.
 We have had 2 graduates go to MIT in my memory one recently.
 The school will not hold someone back if they have the true drive to achieve.
 There are AP courses ACP courses (which is tranferable credit from Indiana University) and often the top students take full advantage of these courses.
 The music program is fantastic and even though the sports are not perfect those who participate enjoy them.
 As I said earlier unless you're willing to commute to Troy Tipp City or Centerville this is what you get for rural Ohio .

 Greenville Senior High School is a public high school in Greenville.
-The principal of Greenville Senior High School is Mr. Ken J. Neff, who can be contacted at email@example.com.
-1,042 students go to Greenville Senior High School and are mostly White, non-Hispanic; Multiracial; and Hispanic.
-27% of the 1,042 students here are classified as "economically disadvantaged", and 37% get reduced lunch prices.
+The principal of Greenville Senior High School is Mr. Ken J. Neff, whose e-mail is email@example.com.
+1,042 students go to Greenville Senior High School and identify primarily as White, non-Hispanic; Multiracial; and Hispanic.
+27% of the 1,042 students here are classified as "economically disadvantaged", and 37% are paying reduced lunch prices.
 The ratio of students to teachers at Greenville Senior High School is 15:1.
 Ansonia High School is one of the nearest high schools.